Gain relevant, hands-on experience through an immersive, applied curriculum in the classroom and a full-time, paid co-op experience.

 Prepares you to today's finance careers: Graduates are analytics-driven and skilled in making keen decisions by evaluating historical data and market performance forecasts.

-The finance degree includes foundational courses in accounting, management, business planning, financial management, organizational behavior, and more.
-In addition, you'll study advanced finance courses in investments, financial analysis, and strategic management.
+The finance major includes foundational courses in accounting, management, business planning, financial management, organizational behavior, and more.
+In addition, the financial curriculum includes advanced courses in investments, financial analysis, and strategic management.
 Finance electives enable you to select courses for more in-depth study in areas such as options and futures, business law, financing new ventures, financial analytics, and more.
 You will also spend time monitoring markets and analyzing financial trends in the Sklarsky Center for Business Analytics, which features Bloomberg Terminals and the latest in finance-based technology, computing power, and software.

 Careers in Finance